 Fort Tryon Park and The Cloisters

 Riverside Dr. to Broadway, W 192nd St to Dyckman St., Manhattan

 I recommend starting at the New Leaf Restaurant for your engagement session or wedding day portraits in Fort Tryon Park.
 From here, we can fully explore the 67-acre park.
 Located at the very tip of northern Manhattan, the high elevation of the park offers amazing views of the George Washington Bridge, the New Jersey Palisades, and the Hudson River.
 I especially love the Abbey Lawn, the Linden Terrace, and the Billings Lawn.
-I've included The Cloisters as well, because many people who want to shoot in Fort Tryon Park wish to do so in order to go to the Cloisters, but any photography (engagement sessions or wedding day portraits) is strictly prohibited at The Cloisters.
-No permit needed for the rest of Fort Tryon Park, but contact the Fort Tryon Park Trust with any questions at (212) 795-1388 ext 300.
+I've included The Cloisters as well because many people who want to shoot in Fort Tryon Park wish to do so in order to go to the Cloisters, but any photography (engagement sessions or wedding day portraits) is strictly prohibited at The Cloisters.
+No permit is needed for the rest of Fort Tryon Park, but contact the Fort Tryon Park Trust with any questions at (212) 795-1388 ext 300.

 Carl Schurz Park

 East End Ave to the East River, from E 84th St to E 90th St. , Manhattan